vladBaciu/MLino-Bench/README.md

 3. For adding new platforms, please check [this project](https://github.com/sudar/Arduino-Makefile) to see exactly if it is supported or how the configuration should look like.

 # Project structure
+`datasets` - directory that includes data sets used as an example

+`generated_models` - output directory for generated builds using the example script

+`src` - source code directory

+`test_models` - output directory for generated builds using the test scripts